Tuivasa-Sheck makes surprise switch

 The script flipped in the second half, and it was the Auckland pack who began to get the ascendancy.
 Tries to substitute forwards Terrell Peita and Angus Ta'avao within 10 minutes of the restart brought Auckland level again as the tide started to turn in the home team's favour.

-A try to Kini Naholo after some great work on the ball from Stephen Perofeta edged Taranaki ahead again, but Auckland went on with the job; a double to Lam and a second try to Peita leading the side to a 14-point win and a date with North Harbour in the first round of the playoffs.
+A try to Kini Naholo after some great work on the ball from Stephen Perofeta edged Taranaki ahead again, but Auckland went on with the job; a double to Lam and a second try to Peita leading the side to a 14-point win.
+The result saw them finish third in the evens conference and book a date with North Harbour in the first round of the playoffs.

+In Dunedin, Otago were unable to edge their way into the playoffs in the odds conference.
+Needing to win and earn a bonus point, they fell to a 27-21 loss against Canterbury, bringing the curtain down on their season.

+The result ensured Hawke's Bay's spot in the playoffs, qualifying fourth in the conference.
+Wellington, Waikato and Bay of Plenty will make up the top three seeds, with Wellington's match against Counties Manukau and Waikato's meeting with Bay of Plenty tomorrow determining the seedings.

 Auckland 38 (Terrell Peita 2, AJ Lam 2, Angus Ta'avao tries; Harry Plummer 4 cons, pen; Simon Hickey con)